anthonyj-codestuff/dupeguru-csv-handler/README.md

 A utility to easily process CSV files output by DupeGuru.
 Displays all duplicate groups and allows the user to choose which image they want to delete

 ### Generating a CSV File
-To generate a CSV file using DupeGuru 4.3.1,
-**On Windows, MacOS, (and probably Linux but I haven't checked)**:
+To generate a CSV file using DupeGuru 4.3.1 (available [here](https://github.com/arsenetar/dupeguru)), **On Windows, MacOS, (and probably Linux but I haven't checked)**:
 - For best results, set Application Mode to Picture
 - Perform a Normal scan on the folder of your choice